TRANSITION TO UP HOLLAND HIGH SCHOOL

 March/May

-• The list of names arrives from the LEA and at this point we begin to gather information from primary schools about our new cohort of students.
+• The list of names arrives from the Local Authority and at this point we begin to gather information from primary schools about our new cohort of students.
 Meetings take place to discuss each individual student, their interests, learning styles, abilities, friendship groups and additional needs.
 At this point, the SENCo may also meet with external agencies who are involved with individual pupils.

 June/July

-• In the first week of July, SATS results or UPNs are received from the primary schools.
+• In the first week of July, SATs results or UPNs are received from the primary schools.
 This information is used by the data manager to place pupils into teaching groups appropriate to their ability.

 Q: Do you help us so we don't get lost in the first few weeks?